MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/touch-interactions.md

 ## Routed events

 All of the pointer events, gesture events and manipulation events mentioned here are implemented as *routed events*.
 This means that the event can potentially be handled by objects other than the one that originally raised the event.
 Successive parents in an object tree, such as the parent containers of a [**UIElement**](/uwp/api/Windows.UI.Xaml.UIElement) or the root [**Page**](/uwp/api/Windows.UI.Xaml.Controls.Page) of your app, can choose to handle these events even if the original element does not.
 Conversely, any object that does handle the event can mark the event handled so that it no longer reaches any parent element.
 For more info about the routed event concept and how it affects how you write handlers for routed events, see [Events and routed events overview](/previous-versions/windows/apps/hh758286(v=win.10)).

+> [!Important]
+> If you need to handle pointer events for a [**UIElement**](/uwp/api/Windows.UI.Xaml.UIElement) in a scrollable view (such as a ScrollViewer or ListView), you must explicitly disable support for manipulation events on the element in the view by calling [UIElement.CancelDirectmanipulation()](/uwp/api/windows.ui.xaml.uielement.canceldirectmanipulations).
+To re-enable manipulation events in the view, call [UIElement.TryStartDirectManipulation()](/uwp/api/windows.ui.xaml.uielement.trystartdirectmanipulation).

-## Dos and don'ts
+## Dos and dont's

 - Design applications with touch interaction as the primary expected input method.
 - Provide visual feedback for interactions of all types (touch, pen, stylus, mouse, etc.)
 - Optimize targeting by adjusting touch target size, contact geometry, scrubbing and rocking.
 - Optimize accuracy through the use of snap points and directional "rails".
 - Provide tooltips and handles to help improve touch accuracy for tightly packed UI items.
 - Don't use timed interactions whenever possible (example of appropriate use: touch and hold).
 - Don't use the number of fingers used to distinguish the manipulation whenever possible.

 ## Related articles